 A Social Media Marketing Triangle

 Social Media Marketing in Trade Shows is a very effective marketing tool.
 If you’re not involved in social media marketing yet, it’s likely that you’re a small or mid-sized business, and you have avoided it because it seemed cost-prohibitive and time-consuming.
 The good news is that large corporations have been pouring money into research and development of ways to make a profit using social media and how best to use it as a marketing tool.
 You get the benefit of their experience…and expenditures.
-There’s a lot to learn from observing the tactics those larger companies are using, and you can use the principles they’ve discovered to your own benefit.
+There’s a lot to learn from observing tactics larger companies are using.
+You can also use the principles they’ve discovered to your own benefit.